nhaga/QuantLib-Python-Docs/docs/pricing_engines/options.rst

 FdHestonVanillaEngine
 ---------------------

-If a leverage function is passed in to this function, it prices using the Heston Stochastic Local Vol model
+If a leverage function (and optional mixing factor) is passed in to this function, it prices using the Heston Stochastic Local Vol model

-.. function:: ql.FdHestonVanillaEngine(HestonModel, tGrid=100, xGrid=100, vGrid=50, dampingSteps=0, FdmSchemeDesc=ql.FdmSchemeDesc.Hundsdorfer(), leverageFct=LocalVolTermStructure())
+.. function:: ql.FdHestonVanillaEngine(HestonModel, tGrid=100, xGrid=100, vGrid=50, dampingSteps=0, FdmSchemeDesc=ql.FdmSchemeDesc.Hundsdorfer(), leverageFct=LocalVolTermStructure(), mixingFactor=1.0)

 .. code-block:: python